home-assistant/companion.home-assistant/docs/wear-os/sensors.md

 :::info
 Sensor updates are dependent upon the watch having data connectivity and the app being allowed to send an update.
 Some devices implement stricter battery saving techniques than others so updates may not happen as frequently as you would expect.

+There is currently no support for sensor settings.
+Some sensors may not be fully operational as a result.
+For example, the BLE Transmitter and Beacon Monitor sensors can only be enabled, none of the settings can be changed as of this moment.
+These sensors may not be completely functional while we work on adding sensor settings, the default settings will allow for primary functionality.
 :::

 ## Sensor List